2017 Brickyard 400: First attempt

-On the first attempt, the field didn't make it to the start/finish line before all the pushing and shoving caused a multi-car wreck, bringing out the 13th caution.
-Keselowski was ahead of Kahne when the caution flew and assumed the lead, The red flag was displayed for the third time to again ensue cleanup of the track, The red flag was lifted after 24 minutes and 16 seconds.
+On the first attempt, the field did not make it to the start/finish line before all the pushing and shoving caused a multi-car wreck, bringing out the 13th caution.
+Keselowski was ahead of Kahne when the caution flew and assumed the lead; the red flag was displayed for the third time to again ensue cleanup of the track, and was lifted after 24 minutes and 16 seconds.

 Second attempt

 At 8:53 PM, the second attempt at finishing the race began.
 Kahne got the advantage, jumped past Keselowski going into Turn 1 and set sail.
 Exiting Turn 2, Denny Hamlin suffered a left-rear tire failure and spun towards the outside wall, getting clipped by Paul Menard in the process.
-The caution was not called at the time.
-Despite this wreck happening well before Kahne, the race leader, reached the pre-determined mark on the backstretch that designated an official restart under NASCAR's green-white-checker finish rule that allowed NASCAR to end the race under caution, officials waited until he passed the line, then threw the caution to end the race.
+Despite this wreck happening well before Kahne, the race leader, reached the pre-determined mark on the backstretch that designated an official restart under NASCAR's green–white–checkered finish rule that allowed NASCAR to end the race under caution, officials waited until he passed the line, then threw the caution to end the race.
 This ended the race and secured victory for Kahne.

-Because of the rain delay early in the race, and numerous cautions in the final stage, including two red flags, it was 8:54 PM, with official sunset at 9:05 PM, and Indianapolis Motor Speedway does not have lights.
-Some drivers asked if safety vehicles could turn on their headlights before the final restart (which was denied).
-Furthermore, after the incident, NASCAR found oil as a result of the incident, and questions arose if the track could have been cleaned up in time or the race would have been stopped for darkness with less than ten minutes of daylight available; at the November 2015 Martinsville race, the checkered flag waved at 5:23 PM, less than a minute before sunset.
-The race officially ended at 8:57 PM, the latest any race at the Speedway, including the SRO Indianapolis 8 Hour, which finishes at 8:20 PM, after sunset in October, with SRO Group GT3 cars featuring headlights.
-The 2024 Indianapolis 500 finished the entire 500 miles at 7:43 PM after starting at 4:44 PM.
+Controversy came as a result of this finish, primarily over darkness issues and that Indianapolis Motor Speedway does not have lights.
+Due to the rain delay early in the race, and numerous cautions in the final stage, including two red flags, it was 8:54 PM, with official sunset at 9:05 PM.
+Some drivers asked if safety vehicles could turn on their headlights before the final restart, but this was denied.
+Furthermore, after the incident, NASCAR found oil as a result of the incident, and questions arose if the track could have been cleaned up in time or the race would have been stopped for darkness with less than ten minutes of daylight available.

-NASCAR subsequently made a rule change eliminating the overtime line, and reverting to the 2010-15 green-white-checker rule with one change, eliminating the maximum number of attempts.
-In 2024, a time-certain finish rule was implemented where NASCAR can set a finish time before it happened where if the time limit is reached, two laps will remain.
+NASCAR subsequently made a rule change eliminating the overtime line, and reverting to the green–white–checkered rule from 2010 to 2015, albeit with one change – eliminating the maximum number of attempts.
+In 2024, a rule change regarding darkness or logistics was made where a time-certain finish time can be set by race control.